ydreyannramirez035-bot/wad-finals-act2-laravel-erd/README.md

 ---

 ### Eloquent Relationships
+- Customer has one Profile
+- Customer has many Orders
+- Customer belongs to User
 - Order belongs to Customer
 - Order belongs to many Products (with quantity)
 - Displays:
   - Customer name in orders
   - Products inside each order
+- Profile belongs to Customer
+- User has one Customer

 ---